 SVA offers a low-residency MFA program in visual narrative with two years online and three summers in NYC.

-- Focuses on the growing need for original content creators in advertising, video games, picture books, graphic novels, film, illustration and animation
+- Focuses on the growing need for original content creators in advertising, video games, picture books, graphic novels, film, comic arts, illustration and animation

 - Prepares artists and authors to become innovators in the ever-evolving art of visual storytelling

 Great visual storytellers come from all walks of life, professions and art forms.
 They are the unique few who function as both author and artist—entertaining and influencing our imaginations through creations of art and literature.
 Their films can direct and redefine history or tell of our future, their books can set our imagination to flight in the palm of our hands, and their words can ignite our emotions and empower an audience to action.
 Great visual storytellers challenge our notions of self and truth, engaging an audience to its core.
 That level of visual narrative becomes an experience, a moment not soon forgotten, a memory forever cherished.
 These works have withstood the test of time, becoming part of our history and cultural identities.

 This groundbreaking low-residency program is an innovative approach to visual narrative.
 Equal emphasis is paid to the art of creative writing and the craft of visual arts, fostering a truly revolutionary methodology of storytelling through the education of the “Artist as Author.”

 During three summer residencies in New York City, participants will undertake an intensive exploration of the visual and structural components of story, integrating the dual roles of writer and visual communicator.
 Through workshops, guest lectures and studies in professional practice, we will explore and challenge the notions of design, storytelling and authorship.
 Participants maintain their professional and individual lifestyles as they work online with faculty, as well as mentors who join them during the second fall and spring semesters.

 This is a period devoted to synthesizing the skills and crafts presented in the summer on-site intensives.